hspaay/iotc.golang/README.md

 ## This Library Provides

 * systemd launcher of adapters for Linux
-* Messenger for MQTT brokers
+* Messengers MQTT brokers and testing (DummyMessenger)
 * Management of nodes, inputs and outputs (see IoTConnect standard for further explanation)
 * Publish discovery when nodes are updated
 * Publish updates to output values
 * Signing of published messages
 * Hook to handle node input control messages
 * Hook to handle node configuration updates